penguin64100/cv/index.md

 ### **Investigating the Dirac equation using Supersymetric Quantum Mechanics (SUSYQM)** &#124; `Thesis` &#124; `APR 2022`

-SUSYQM of the 1+1 Dirac equation along with the derivation of the fractionalisation of charge in a topological soliton field.
+Investigation of the SUSYQM framework applied to the 1+1 Dirac equation.
+The project was followed by a detailed analysis of the fractionalisation of charge in a topological soliton field.

 -------------------------------
 ## Achievements and Certifications